processone/docs.ejabberd.im/content/developer/extending-ejabberd/modules.md

 ejabberd-contrib will only host a copy of your spec file and does not need your code to make it available to all ejabberd users.

-## Your module with Docker
+## Your module in ejabberd-modules with ejabberd container

 If you installed ejabberd using the Docker image, these specific instructions allow you to use your module with your Docker image:

-1. Create a local directory for the contributed modules:
+1. Create a local directory for `ejabberd-modules`:

     ``` sh
     mkdir docker-modules